tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

    * I2P is only used if a server connection hint uses ``i2p:``.
 These hints generally have a ``.i2p`` address.

-3. User wishes to always use an anonymizing network (Tor, I2P) to protect their anonymity when connecting to Tahoe-LAFS storage grids (whether or not the storage servers are anonymous).
+3. User does not care to protect their anonymity or to connect to anonymous storage servers.
+This document is not useful to you... so stop reading.

 For Tahoe-LAFS storage servers there are three use-cases:

-1. Storage server operator does not care to protect their own anonymity nor to help the clients protect theirs.
-Stop reading this document and run your Tahoe-LAFS storage server using publicly routed TCP/IP.
+1. The operator wishes to protect their anonymity by making their Tahoe server accessible only over I2P, via Tor Hidden Services, or both.

 2. The operator does not *require* anonymity for the storage server, but they want it to be available over both publicly routed TCP/IP and through an